Dust beyond the torus: Revealing the mid-infrared heart of local Seyfert ESO 428-G14 with JWST/MIRI: RESULTS

 \subsection{Characteristics of the MIR morphology}

-We present in Fig.~\ref{original_rgb} a JWST composite image of ESO~428-G14 (left panel) with filters F1500W, F1000W, and F560W mapped to the red, green, and blue channels, respectively.
-We also feature the HST image (right panel), zooming into the inner $2''\times 2''$ region to showcase the radio jet.

-The new JWST images provide a comprehensive view of the galaxy's various MIR characteristics, revealing new details in its centre.
-We note that the image is dominated by a pronounced cross-shaped pattern of diffraction spikes, a manifestation of the very bright nuclear point-like MIR source spread out through JWST's intricate PSF.
+The new JWST/MIRI images (Fig.~\ref{original_rgb}) provide a comprehensive view of the galaxy's various MIR characteristics, revealing new details in its centre.
+The image is dominated by a pronounced cross-shaped pattern of diffraction spikes, a manifestation of the very bright nuclear point-like MIR source spread out through JWST's intricate PSF.
 Both the JWST and HST images share a number of key features, including a circumnuclear dusty disk that appears as annular rings, which corresponds to faint, tightly-wound spiral arms.

 These arms extend all the way to the nucleus, which appears prominently bright in both images in Fig.~\ref{original_rgb}.
-ESO 428-G14 harbours in its heart a well-collimated radio jet (see bottom right of the left panel of the Figure) that is partially shaped by its interaction with the disk \citep{Falcke+96,Falcke+98}. \\
+ESO 428-G14 harbours in its heart a well-collimated radio jet (inset in right panel of Fig.~\ref{original_rgb} ) that is partially shaped by its interaction with the disk \citep{Falcke+96,Falcke+98}. \\

-To improve the visibility of extended central emission in the JWST images, we implemented a PSF modelling and subtraction approach, as detailed in Section \ref{pointsourcesubtraction}.
-The PSF-subtracted images, showcasing the resolved MIR centre of ESO 428-G14, are presented across all five filters in the top panel of Fig.~\ref{SED_plot}.
-We note residuals from diffraction spikes, particularly in the F560W filter, remain even after subtraction of the nuclear PSF, indicative of the high surface brightness central emission in the images.
+The five single-band PSF-subtracted MIR mosaics revealing the resolved centre of ESO\,428-G14 are presented across the top of Fig.~\ref{SED_plot}.
+Residuals from diffraction spikes, particularly in the F560W filter, remain even after subtraction of the nuclear PSF, indicative of the high surface brightness central emission in the images.
 While the F560W image provides the best overall resolution, it does not reveal the nuclear extended structure prominently.
 This structure only emerges in the F1000W filter and in the longer-wavelength bands.
 However, in the images in these latter bands, the resolution gets steadily worse as the PSF broadens.
 We thus use the F1000W image as a baseline to study the nuclear extended structure, as it provides a good compromise between resolution and the visibility of the extended MIR features.
 For the remainder of the paper, we refer to the extended MIR structure seen in the central $4 \arcsec \times 4 \arcsec$, after subtraction of the nuclear point source, as the ``extended MIR emission''. \\

 We find that the extended MIR emission exhibits a notable asymmetry, with distinct North-Western and South-Eastern regions extending along a similar PA to the radio jet of $\sim 131$ degrees, measured North to East.
 To the North-West, the emission adopts a compact structure and extends up to $\rm \sim 150 \, \rm pc$ from the nucleus.
 The South-Eastern emission is more extended, revealing two strands that diverge from the main structure, pointing northward.
 These can extend up to $\sim 300\, \rm pc$ from the nucleus.
 The total extent of the extended MIR emission is $\sim 450\, \rm pc$.
 As we will show in Section ~\ref{multiwavelength-view}, the overall structure resembles that of the H$\alpha$ line and the radio jet from \citet{Falcke+96,Falcke+98}.